(vye GA ba trin)

 Respiratory: Pharyngolaryngeal pain (7% to 9%), sinusitis (infants: 5% to 9%), cough (2% to 8%), sinus headache (4% to 6%), croup (infants: 1% to 5%), dyspnea (2%)

-<1% (Limited to important or life-threatening): Acute psychosis, angioedema, cholestasis, deafness, delayed puberty, delirium, encephalopathy, facial edema, gastrointestinal hemorrhage, hypomania, laryngoedema, malignant hyperthermia, multiorgan failure, optic neuritis, pruritus, psychotic disorder, pulmonary embolism, respiratory failure, Stevens-Johnson syndrome, toxic epidermal necrolysis
+<1% (Limited to important or life-threatening): Acute psychosis, angioedema, brain disease, cholestasis, deafness, delirium, facial edema, gastrointestinal hemorrhage, hypomania, laryngeal edema, malignant hyperthermia, multi-organ failure, optic neuritis, pruritus, psychosis, pulmonary embolism, respiratory failure, sexual disorder (delayed puberty), Stevens-Johnson syndrome, toxic epidermal necrolysis

 Concerns related to adverse effects:

 • Anemia: Use has been associated with decreased hemoglobin and hematocrit; cases of significantly reduced hemoglobin (<8 g/dL) and/or hematocrit (<24%) have been reported.

 • CNS depression: May cause CNS depression, which may impair physical or mental abilities; patients must be cautioned about performing tasks which require mental alertness (eg, operating machinery or driving).

 • Edema: Peripheral edema and edema independent of hypertension, heart failure, weight gain, renal or hepatic dysfunction has been reported.